KhadejahIdris/ABC-Pharm-Analytics/README.md

-# ABC-Pharm-Analytics
+# ABC-Pharmaceutical-Company-Sales-Analytics
-A comprehensive analysis of ABC Pharmaceutical Company sales data ABC Pharmaceuticals Sales Data Analysis Project Introduction
+A comprehensive analysis of ABC Pharmaceutical Company sales data

+## Introduction
 This project delves into the sales performance of ABC Pharmaceuticals using Python, SQLite, and Power BI to extract actionable business insights.
 The dataset provides a comprehensive view of sales transactions, customer demographics, product details, geographic information, and sales channels.
 By integrating advanced analytics, database management, and visualization tools, the analysis aims to support data-driven decision-making.

 The primary objectives include uncovering sales trends, evaluating product and channel performance, understanding customer purchasing behavior, and identifying the geographic impact on sales.
 These insights will help refine business strategies, optimize operations, and enhance product offerings.

-Table of Contents
+## Table of Contents
-Introduction
+* Introduction
-Problem Statement
+* Problem Statement
-Methodology and Skills Applied
+* Methodology and Skills Applied
-Findings/Insights
+* Findings/Insights
-Recommendations
+* Recommendations
-Tools Used
+* Tools Used
-Problem Statement
+## Problem Statement
 Businesses often face challenges in effectively analyzing sales data due to fragmented datasets, limited geographic insights, and inadequate understanding of customer behavior.
 Key issues include:

 Identifying seasonal and yearly sales trends.
 Evaluating product performance across regions and sales channels.
 Understanding customer demographics and preferences.
 Utilizing geospatial and visual analytics to drive actionable insights.

-Methodology and Skills Applied
+## Methodology and Skills Applied
 This project followed a structured approach:

 Database and Data Modeling: